 If the transmission angle falls below 40°, excessive force is applied to the links, causing unstable motion, mechanical locking, or vibration.
 Ideally, maintain a transmission angle of 50° or more, and at least 40° or more when designing link lengths.
 This tool displays the transmission angle in real time.

 First, check whether the Grashof condition is satisfied.
 If it is not, the input link will lock and the animation will stop.
 Also, check that you have not entered extreme values (negative numbers or zero) for link lengths, and that the crank length is not longer than the connecting rod length.
-After inputting values, you need to press the 'Update' button.
+Results update automatically when values change.

 Real-World Applications